HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 In the last two steps we learned how to set up the basic __Router__ component and inject our very first __Route__ component.
 Let's continue down the rabit hole and add routes for an __about__ page and a __login__ page.

-In our `/src/index.js file we have the following code:
+In our `/src/index.js file we should now have the following code:

 ```javascript
 // ./src/index.js
 import React from 'react';
 import ReactDOM from 'react-dom';
 import { BrowserRouter as Router, Route } from 'react-router-dom';